What is palliative care?

 Out of hours advice

-The hospital palliative care team work from 9am-5pm, 7 days a week.
+The hospital palliative care team work seven days a week Monday to Friday 9am-5pm.

 However, there is always specialist palliative care advice available for healthcare professionals 24 hours a day.
 Please contact the ward team in the first instance if you feel specialist palliative care team advice is needed for inpatients outside of normal working hours.